geoffmomin/Photobooth/ReadMe.txt

 SETUP:
-ssh into the server (138.68.25.50) and go to /home/nexisn4. place tripleThreatServer.js into that location. (overwrite is ok - we have backups) clear the photos.db database (run "$sqlite3 photos.db" then "delete from photolabels;") place the photobooth folder + main.html/js/css into /home/nexisn4/public/run you are ready to run the app.
+ssh into the server (138.68.25.50) and go to /home/nexisn4. place tripleThreatServer.js into that location. (overwrite is ok - we have backups) also place photos.db into /home/nexisn4. clear the photos.db database (database shoudl be empty but run this just in case - run "$sqlite3 photos.db" then "delete from photolabels;") place the photobooth folder + main.html/js/css into /home/nexisn4/public/run you are ready to run the app.